Ian Pidd is a freelance director of theatre and festivals.

 Bec encourages people to see their world in new ways through highly physical, participatory, practical, collaborative and celebratory actions.
 For 20 years, Bec has passionately worked in the space where professional artists and communities of interest meet; collaborating with communities and artists nationally and internationally.

-Together with Tristan Meecham, Bec leads All The Queens Men, is a founding member of Everybody NOW! with Kate Baggerson and Ian Pidd and regularly collaborates with acclaimed artists Madeline Flynn and Tim Humphrey.
+Together with Tristan Meecham, Bec leads All The Queens Men, and is a founding Director of Everybody NOW! with Kate Baggerson and Ian Pidd.
+She also regularly collaborates with acclaimed artists Madeline Flynn and Tim Humphrey.